-Below the Bunnet Stane is the Maiden Bower, a a small man-made cave, named after a young maiden who had a romeo and juliet style romance with the son of a local rival, and on the murder of her husband to be carved out the cave, never to return home.
+Below the Bunnet Stane is the Maiden Bower, a small man-made cave, named after a young maiden who had a Romeo and Juliet style romance with the son of a local rival, and on the murder of her husband to be carved out the cave, never to return home.
 It is actually more likely that the cave was carved out as a shepherd’s bothy – there is evidence of a chimney and fire grate!
 Hike up to The Bunnet Stane and East Lomond.

 8/ Walk up to Maspie Den, Falkland

 The climb up through Maspie Den to a magical waterfall pouring over a cliff is one of my favourite short walks in Scotland.
 After a wander around the pretty conservation village of Falkland (including a visit to the NTS managed Falkland Palace and a few photos of the Covenanters Inn and the fountain if you are an Outlander fan) head east along West Port to the Falkland Estate (or park at the Centre for Stewardship) and follow the Maspie Burn up into the woods.

 The Falkland Estate was once a pleasure ground for the Stuart kings who owned the Palace and the grounds were laid out in the 1820s.
 On your way up the (slightly muddy) Den, you will discover dark & spooky tunnels, bridges and cascades.
 ‘Den’ in Scots means a narrow wooded valley and the walk soon feels like you are in a tropical world, surrounded by huge ferns.
 At the top is a beautiful surprise.